tfgg/yournextmep/_candidates/eu2014/ukip/mark-hughes.md

 person: mark-hughes
 region: eastern
 party: ukip
-title: Eastern - UKIP - Mark Hughes
+title: Mark Hughes is running for MEP in Eastern for UKIP
 incumbent: false
 ---